Songs & Prayers - Joseph Kuipers

 All advance tickets are "will-call" on arrival for the concert.

-Join us for an evening of solo cello by genre-defying cellist Joseph Kuipers for a program of Eastern Orthodox chants, Italian folksongs, American bluegrass, and ancient Mediterranean modes!”
+Join us for an evening with cellist Joseph Kuipers @josephkuipers for a program of Eastern Orthodox chants, Italian folksongs, American bluegrass, and ancient Mediterranean modes offered in the Throne Room of Cave without a Name.

 American cellist Joseph Kuipers is renowned for his creativity and versatility in his captivating performances on both modern and gut strings.
 Appearing at festivals and music centers around the globe, he has performed at the Ravinia Music Festival, Aspen Music Festival, Les Festival International du Domaine Forget, Kronberg Academy, Ascoli Pinceno Festival, Carl Orff Festival, and the World Cello Congress.
 Equally at home with modern and baroque performance styles, and often juxtaposing them in concert programs, Joseph is dedicated to the music of our time.
 He has worked extensively with living composers, among them Robert Cogan, Heinz Holliger, Helmut Lachenmann and Arvo Part.